Principal Investigators

 Mariah Cook, BA

 Mariah graduated from the University of San Diego (USD) in January 2022 with a BA in Psychology and a minor in Chemistry.
 She has published research in the Journal of Child and Family Studies, focusing on the relationships between child and parental mental health.
-She plans to pursue a MD or PhD degree with an interest in women and children's health.
+She currently works as a Clinical Research Coordinator and Study Trainer implementing the treatment therapeutic protocols in the current UCSD NIH funded study for Geriatric Hoarding Disorder.

 Undergraduate Research Assistants